skaman82/HW3_tracker/README.md

 • UI: Delete button labell is not scrolling and is cut off

 ## Settings
-• Genaral UI: add some more space between the icon and text<br>
 • Battery UI: not really helpfull data - maybee add time since last charge?<br>
 • Settings > Sports: UI is broken (too much space between options)<br>
 • Settings > Heartrate: UI is broken (text not vertically centered)<br>